 In Maya, the construction history feature stores a record of the changes used to create a particular node.
 The polyCube1 node is the construction history node for the myCubeShape node.
 When you first create a piece of geometry, you can set options to the number of subdivisions, spans, width, height, depth, and many other features that are stored as a record in this history node.
 Additional history nodes are added as you make changes to the node.
 You can go back and change these settings as long as the history node still exists.
 Deleting a history node makes all the previous changes to the node permanent (however, deleting history is undoable).
+Use the following steps to guide you through the process of modifying history nodes:

 - 1. Keep the Hypergraph open, but select the cube in the viewport. - 2.
 Change the menu set in the upper left of the main interface to Polygons. - 3.
 Press the 5 key on the keyboard to switch to shaded mode.
-Choose Mesh ➤ Smooth.
+Choose Mesh > Smooth.
 The cube will be subdivided and smoothed in the viewport.